 Some couples like to avoid this issue altogether and go for favors that can be used and enjoyed on the day, such as candies, cookies, or even donuts.
 This is where the previously mentioned personalized mason jars with lids can come into their own.
 More than robust enough to withstand travel and a great alternative to the far more fragile drinking glasses.
 Plus, they’ll have a pretty jar to use as a vase or a candle holder in the future.

 Will your favors fit your theme?

 Many couples choose wedding favors that fall in line with a particular theme or color scheme.
 Choosing a theme is not compulsory, but should you opt for one then the options are truly limitless.
-Season inspired events are common; a Fall wedding may guide your favor choice towards votives and wine glasses, or marshmallows in whiskey tumblers, drawing inspiration from romantic fires and warming drinks.
+Season-inspired events are common; a Fall wedding may guide your favor choice towards votives and wine glasses, or marshmallows in whiskey tumblers, drawing inspiration from romantic fires and warming drinks.
 Meanwhile, a summer wedding theme may call for sun cream and tote bags!

-You now have all the information you could need to ensure everyone at your party has a truly smashing time!
+All of these glassware tips will ensure everyone at your party has a truly smashing time!